George Mullin (baseball): 1902–1906

 In his first season in Detroit, Mullin immediately showed his ability as a workhorse and as a batsman, but struggled with his pitch control and overall effectiveness.
 He appeared in 35 games for the 1902 Tigers, 30 of them as a starter and 25 of them complete games.
 He compiled a 13–16 record with a 3.67 ERA (slightly higher than the league average of 3.57).
 He also led the American League with 13 wild pitches and ranked fourth with 95 batters walked.
-At the plate, he compiled an impressive .325 batting average and .367 on-base percentage with four doubles, three triples, and 11 RBIs.
+At the plate, he compiled an impressive .325 batting average and .367 on-base percentage with four doubles, three triples, and 11 runs batted in (RBI).

 One of the most impressive outings of Mullin's rookie year came on July 31, 1902, when he held Washington to only two hits and managed three hits and two runs in his own plate appearances.
 Two weeks later, on August 18, Mullin faced Boston's star pitcher Cy Young.
 The game ended in a 4–4 tie when the game was called due to darkness after 11 innings.
 Three of Boston's runs were scored on errors by Detroit's fielders.
 Mullin and Young met as starting pitchers 10 times over the next seven years; Mullin won six of those games to four for Young.

 In 1903, Mullin improved markedly, reducing his ERA by almost a point-and-a-half to 2.25 (71 points below the league average of 2.96).
 He appeared in 41 games, threw 31 complete games, and compiled a 19–15 record.
 He ranked among the American League's leading pitchers with six shutouts (second), 41 games (second), 170 strikeouts (fifth), 320 2/3 innings pitched (fifth), and a 2.25 ERA (sixth).
 He also demonstrated athleticism on defense, leading the league's pitchers with 38 putouts and 108 assists.
 On the other hand, he continued to struggle with control as he led the league with 106 batters walked – the first of four consecutive years in which Mullin led the league in walks.
 On September 19, 1903, Mullin hit his first major league home run, described by the Detroit Free Press as a "mighty clout" that "lifted the ball over center field fence into Twenty-ninth street."